kasyap1234/inventory_management/README.md

 ### 1. Infrastructure Setup

-The easiest way to set up the required infrastructure (PostgreSQL, Redis, MinIO, MailHog) is using Docker Compose.
+The easiest way to set up the required infrastructure (PostgreSQL, Redis, MinIO, Mailpit) is using Docker Compose.

 ```bash
 # Start all services